Epitaxy: Types

 Homoepitaxy is a kind of epitaxy performed with only one material, in which a crystalline film is grown on a substrate or film of the same material.
-This technology is often used to grow a film which is more pure than the substrate and to fabricate layers having different doping levels.
+This technology is often used to grow a more pure film than the substrate and to fabricate layers with different doping levels.
 In academic literature, homoepitaxy is often abbreviated to "homoepi".

 Homotopotaxy is a process similar to homoepitaxy except that the thin-film growth is not limited to two-dimensional growth.
 Here the substrate is the thin-film material.

 Heteroepitaxy is a kind of epitaxy performed with materials that are different from each other.
 In heteroepitaxy, a crystalline film grows on a crystalline substrate or film of a different material.
 This technology is often used to grow crystalline films of materials for which crystals cannot otherwise be obtained and to fabricate integrated crystalline layers of different materials.
 Examples include silicon on sapphire, gallium nitride (GaN) on sapphire, aluminium gallium indium phosphide (AlGaInP) on gallium arsenide (GaAs) or diamond or iridium, and graphene on hexagonal boron nitride (hBN).

-Heteroepitaxy occurs when a film of different composition and/or crystal structure than the substrate is grown.
+Heteroepitaxy occurs when a film of different composition and/or crystalline films grown on a substrate.
 In this case, the amount of strain in the film is determined by the lattice mismatch Ԑ:

 Where $a_f$ and $a_s$ are the lattice constants of the film and the substrate.
-The film and substrate could have similar lattice spacings but also have very different thermal expansion coefficients.
-If a film is then grown at a high temperature, then it can experience large strains upon cooling to room temperature.
+The film and substrate could have similar lattice spacings but also different thermal expansion coefficients.
+If a film is grown at a high temperature, it can experience large strains upon cooling to room temperature.
 In reality, $\varepsilon<9\%$ is necessary for obtaining epitaxy.
 If $\varepsilon$ is larger than that, the film experiences a volumetric strain that builds with each layer until a critical thickness.
-With increased thickness the elastic strain in the film is relieved by the formation of dislocations which can become scattering centers that damage the quality of the structure.
+With increased thickness, the elastic strain in the film is relieved by the formation of dislocations, which can become scattering centers that damage the quality of the structure.
 Heteroepitaxy is commonly used to create so-called bandgap systems thanks to the additional energy caused by de deformation.
-A very popular system with a great potential for microelectronic applications is that of Si–Ge.
+Silicon-germanium epitaxial layers are heavily used in CMOS microelectronics and silicon photonics.